mohitjain/mohitjain/_posts/2016-02-14-lazy-loading-of-images-in-rails.md

 description: How to lazy load images in ruby on rails.
 ---

-Recently I joined a company thats [Thrillophilia](http://www.thrillophilia.com/) a tours and activities company in India, and where I need to solve a problem of lazy loading of images, cause the site is image heavy.
-I came across lot of lazy loading javascript plugins, but finally came to know about [Layzr plugin](https://github.com/callmecavs/layzr.js) simple, lightweight and works like charm.
+Recently I joined a company that [Thrillophilia](http://www.thrillophilia.com/) a tours and activities company in India, and where I need to solve a problem of lazy loading of images, cause the site is image heavy.
+I came across a lot of lazy loading javascript plugins, but finally came to know about [Layzr plugin](https://github.com/callmecavs/layzr.js) simple, lightweight and works like charm.

 <!--more-->